John Collins' career-high 38 points lead Hawks past Warriors - WHIZ News

 OUBRE JR. STAYS

-There was a high level of interest from teams pursuing Kelly Oubre Jr. — and he stayed put.
+There was a high level of interest from teams pursuing Golden State guard Kelly Oubre Jr. — and he stayed put.

 “I think our actions spoke to how we view him,” general manager Bob Myers said.

-While Golden State would like to re-sign him beyond this season, Myers can’t predict what those negotiations might look like.
+While the Warriors would like to re-sign him beyond this season, Myers can’t predict what those negotiations might look like.
 Both Myers and Kerr have praised the way Oubre kept his focus on the court and not the speculation on whether he might be traded.

 FANS SOON?